Map Design: The Print layout#

 ../../_images/en_30.30.2_print_layout_overview_map_preparations.png

-Fig. 102 An overview map should show important landmarks and borders so the reader is able to locate the region shown on the map without having a lot of knowledge about the region.#
+Fig. 123 An overview map should show important landmarks and borders so the reader is able to locate the region shown on the map without having specific knowledge of the region.#

 ../../_images/en_30.30.2_print_layout_add_overview_map.png